townteki/townsquare/docs/implementing-cards.md

 });
 ```

-If you need to check id a card is in Town Square, you can use function `card.isInTownSquare()`:
+If you need to check that a card is in Town Square, you can use function `card.isInTownSquare()`:

 ```javascript
 this.action({